Ayyan420/Ayyan420/README.md

 </p>
 <h3>Talking about Personal Stuffs:</h3>

-- 🛠 &nbsp; I’m currently working with Odoo ERP, Python, Django, XML, Javascript, React, Html, Css, Aws, Rest Api's, PostgresQL, etc.
+- 🛠 &nbsp; I’m currently working with Odoo ERP, Python, Django, XML, Javascript, OWL, Html, Css, Aws, Rest Api's, PostgresQL, etc.
-- 🌱 &nbsp; I want to learn Cyber Security.
+- 🌱 &nbsp; I want to learn AI / Deep Learning.
 - 💬 &nbsp; Ask me about anything [here](https://contact.fyi/rylctcvsju)!
 I am happy to help.
 - 👾 &nbsp; To be or not to be: That is the question 😅.
 - 📫 &nbsp; How to reach me: ayyansaddiqui420@gmail.com.